Pedram-Mirelmi/CRDT-Study/README.md

 - Then gets the execution metrics from `CrdtAnalyzer` and write it to a file named after the execution's settings, e.g. `Partial mesh, 10 nodes, 4 conn | JD_Node | bp=true | also_immediately | set-Set_GO_JD.json`.
 Later, in the given python jupyter notebook `/python/plot.ipynb`, you can plot this data using various given functions.

 You can also write your own more complex and flexible scenarios and run them.
 For example, the scenario in which a node is crashed (or disconnected from the cluster) is given in `/test/dm_cases_test.exs` file which demonstrates the advantage of Big-Delta CRDTs.

+*You might see a warning message in the terminal saying the simulation didn't converge.
+This might be due to choosing random picking method in BD which is probabilistic and generally takes longer to converge.
+If you faced this, try rerunning the simulation or increasing the sleep time in `SimulationUtility.run_simulation_for` function (line 79 or 75, change 10 to a higher number, or in line 79 increase the manual sync times (default is n_nodes))